cdsbasel/temp_riskperception/README.md

 # temp_riskperception

-This repository provides data and code concerning a project surveying research on the temporal stability of risk perception.
+This repository provides data and code concerning a scoping review surveying research on the temporal stability of risk perception (OSF: https://osf.io/2tey7).

 # folder structure:

-data: includes data
+data: includes data from the scoping review

-R: includes scripts for wrangling and analysis
+analysis: includes R scripts for data wrangling, analysis, and visualisation

-resources: additional materials